 The seeds will usually arrive with instructions, and the process generally involves:

 - Planting them into small pots of sterilized soil.

 - Covering them with plastic wrap and waiting.

 The waiting is perhaps the worst part of this method, as it can be several months before the first leaves appear.

-Between the long wait and the need to purchase seeds online (when you could buy another plant), this is the least popular method and is perhaps best reserved for when you’re unable to propagate using other methods (or are getting a rare species).
+Between the long wait and the need to purchase seeds online (when you could buy another plant).
+Starting Monstera for seeds is the least popular method and is perhaps best reserved for when you’re unable to propagate using other methods (or are getting a rare species).

 Can You Propagate Monstera in Water?